spestana/planetsca/README.md

 2. Create a new environment called "planetenv" with python version 3.8 or greater: `conda create -n planetenv python=3.9`
 3. Activate your new environment: `conda activate planetenv`
 4. Install planetsca from pip `pip install --extra-index-url https://test.pypi.org/simple planetsca`

+To use jupyter notebooks with this conda environment:

+1. Install ipykernel: `pip install --user ipykernel`
+2. Connect this environment to notebooks: `python -m ipykernel install --user --name=planetenv`
+3. When you start a jupyter notebook, you can now select the `planetenv` environment kernel